-8.2.4 Filters and strainers
+8.2.2 Filters and strainers

-(See 5.4.1 and 5.4.2)
+See 5.4.1, 5.4.2, and 5.4.3.

-Filters may be installed at the inlet to the process control station to protect control devices from particulate matter (originating from the upstream carbon steel pipeline or equipment/machinery) that may be entrained in the gas stream.
+Filters may be installed at the inlet to the process control station to protect control devices from particulate matter (originating from the upstream carbon steel pipeline or equipment / machinery) that may be entrained in the gas stream.

-For ultra high purity applications (e.g., electronics) more stringent filtration levels (typically less than 5 μm) may be specified.
+For ultra-high purity applications (for example, electronics) more stringent filtration levels (typically less than 5 μ m) may be specified.

-8.2.5 Flowmeters
+8.2.3 Flowmeters

-(See 5.4.3.)
+See 5.4.4.

-The invoice meter measures accurately the total quantity of gas passing through the process control station.
+The invoice meter accurately measures the total quantity of gas passing through the process control station.
 The meter consists of a primary device and instrumentation to convert the output signal to a volumetric or mass flow value.